Germanic Languages | Advanced Dutch I

 concepts throughout the course and you are responsible for reviewing

 grammar that still presents you with difficulties.
-Writing: A main

-will be asked to react to various materials.
-At other times, you
+times you will be asked to react to various materials.
+At other

-will write longer and more structured essays.
+times, you will write longer and more structured essays.

 Grading will entail: quizzes, a midterm, a presentation, a couple of